-Review SY20-21 citywide schools on page 36.
+• Review SY21-22 citywide schools on page 35.

 Compulsory Grade(s): Grade(s) that generally correspond to the age range during which students are required by law to attend school.
 In the District of Columbia, students are required by law to attend school between the ages of 5 and 18, which corresponds to kindergarten through grade 12.
+A student must be 5 years old by September 30 to be considered of compulsory school age and enroll in Kindergarten.